Qaldak/AdventOfCode/README.md

-# Advent Of Code
+# 🎄 Advent Of Code
-Repo for Advent Of Code tasks.
+My solutions to the [Advent Of Code](https://adventofcode.com) challenges.

-The somewhat different advent calendar: https://adventofcode.com
+Advent Of Code - The somewhat different advent calendar 🎁